-Montreal - in Quebec, Canada - hosted the 1967 'Expo' show.
+Montreal - in Quebec, Canada - hosted the '67 Expo show.
 It was there that the Alfa Romeo Montreal made its début.
-Designed by Marcello Gandini, there was never a doubt that the car would turn heads!
-Especially, once Gandini's employer - coach-builders Bertone - had worked their magic.
-Saying that, the Montreal did not sell in shedloads.
+Designed by Marcello Gandini, there was never a doubt that the car would turn heads.
+Gandini's employer - coach-builders Bertone - built the body.
+For all that, the Montreal did not sell in shedloads.
 But it did give Alfa a much-needed publicity boost.
-The Montreal stayed in production for seven years - following its 1970 launch.
-Ironically, Montreal itself was off-limits, sales-wise - due to the city's strict emissions regulations.
+Following its 1970 launch, the Montreal stayed in production for seven years.
+Ironically, Montreal's showrooms were a no-go - on account of the city's strict emissions regulations.
 Not the best of marketing messages!